-- (i) needs more than 10 or more employees1, and - (ii) the jobs have to be marketed beyond the recognised Travel to Work Area to get the relevant skills to ensure a suitable workforce for the jobs.
-Contact the Economy and Community Department (Gwynedd Council) or the Economic Development Service within the Regulatory and Economic Development Department (Isle of Anglesey County Council) to get a snapshot of key data, labour market information, etc. see contact details in Appendix 4. - 3.
+- (i) needs more than 10 or more employees1, and - (ii) That the jobs must be marketed beyond the following travel to work area in order to attract the workforce that have the relevant skills for the new jobs: Bangor and Holyhead; Pwllheli and Porthmadog; and Tywyn and Dolgellau.
+Please get in touch with the Department responsible for the development of the area's economy for information see contact details in Appendix 4 - 3.
 So, put simply, the site's development was not foreseen at the Local Development Plan formulation stage, and that the development is large-scale.
 As a result, the proposal was not subject to a Sustainability Assessment (which includes a Strategic Environmental Assessment), that was influenced by a Welsh Language Impact Assessment.
-On this premise, Policy PS 1 of the Plan requires a Welsh Language Impact Assessment of the proposed development.
-This approach is consistent with national planning policy and guidance (see paragraph 3.2.2).
-Applicants should liaise with the Development Management Unit in the pre-application period stage if there is uncertainty about the need for a Welsh Language Impact Assessment.
+On this premise, Policy PS 1 of the